sirmacik/trustcrypto.github.io/pages/mydoc/pdguide.md

 ## About Plausible Deniability

 Before setting up plausible deniability read the International Travel Edition Guide [here](https://docs.crp.to/ite.html).
 Once enabled, an OnlyKey with the Standard Edition firmware that is in plausible deniability mode is identical in functionality to an OnlyKey with the International Travel Edition (ITE) firmware.
-Since the ITE firmware has only one profile and does not utilize encryption a user may if forced to unlock their OnlyKey, unlock the plausible deniability profile.
-It is then plausible that the user's OnlyKey only has this one profile (the standard profile essentially becomes a hidden profile), and it is plausible that the user is not in possession of an encryption device (useful where encryption my be banned as the ITE firmware is encryption free).
+Since the ITE firmware has only one profile and does not utilize any data encryption a user may if forced to unlock their OnlyKey, unlock the plausible deniability profile.
+It is then plausible that the user's OnlyKey only has this one profile (the standard profile essentially becomes a hidden profile), and it is plausible that the user is not in possession of a data encryption device (useful where encryption my be banned as the ITE firmware does not encrypt any data).

 ## Steps to Setup Plausible Deniability